Haval H6 Coupe: Third generation (H6S/H6 GT; 2021–present)

-The third generation coupé variant of H6 was renamed as H6S in Chinese market and H6 GT in oversea market.
+The third generation coupé variant of H6 was renamed as H6S in Chinese market and H6 GT in export markets like Australia, New Zealand, South Africa, Brunei and Jamaica.

 There are two engine options for the H6S in China, one of which is the 2.0-litre turbo four-cylinder engine, and the other is a hybrid powertrain that pairs a 1.5-litre turbo-petrol engine with a two-speed electric motor and a small 1.8 kWh battery pack that stores recycled braking energy.
 Total system power and torque outputs are rated at 179 kW and 530 Nm Haval claims the powertrain to have a fuel consumption of 4.9 L/100km and the acceleration time from 0 to 100 km/h in 7.5 seconds.

-Outside China, the H6S is renamed as H6 GT in Australia, New Zealand, South Africa, Brunei and Jamaica market.